PhysicsCodesLab/TensorContractionsXD.jl/docs/src/indexnotation.md

 function `ncon` to perform a tensor network contraction, as e.g. described in [NCON](https://arxiv.org/abs/1402.0939).
 In particular, a graphical application [TensorTrace](https://www.tensortrace.com) was recently introduced to facilitate the generation of such `ncon` calls.
-TensorOperationsXD.jl now provides compatibility with this interface by also exposing an `ncon` function with the same basic syntax
+TensorContractionsXD.jl now provides compatibility with this interface by also exposing an `ncon` function with the same basic syntax
 ```julia
 ncon(list_of_tensor_objects, list_of_index_lists)